t0m0h1t0/silver-rack-sandbox/mahjong-matching-app/mahjong_matching_app_project/README.md

         (default value of BUILD_TYPE and ENV are "debug" and "dev", respectively.)

     9. execute

+        Notice: It is necessary to start up the simulator or real anroid device.
         ```
         $ flutter run --flavor {ENV}
         ```